ni/measurement-plugin-python/ni_measurementlink_generator/README.md

 ## Introduction

-MeasurementLink Code Generator for Python (`ni-measurementlink-generator`) is a tool for generating measurement plugins.
+MeasurementLink Code Generator for Python (`ni-measurementlink-generator`) is a tool for generating reusable measurement plug-ins.

 For installation and usage, see [MeasurementLink Support for Python (`ni-measurementlink-service`)](https://pypi.org/project/ni-measurementlink-service/).